gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-An SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks SHOULD NOT attempt to restart the Association using unprotected INIT chunk.
+An SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks SHOULD NOT attempt to restart the Association.
 The effect will be that the restart initiator will receive INIT-ACK back but then COOCKE-ECHO will be dropped until the peer nodes times out the SCTP Association from lack of any response from the